 Advisors - Both parties are welcome to have an advisor of their choice during all stages of the Grievance Procedure, who may provide support to that party, and may inspect and review evidence gathered during the investigation.
 The advisor may only act in an advisory capacity for the party and may not speak on behalf of the party or otherwise participate during the investigation.
 The advisor may review evidence gathered during the investigation and may review the Investigator's report and other communications.
-The advisor is prohibited from disseminating the evidence and/or Investigator's report without both parties' written consent.
+The advisor is prohibited from disseminating the evidence and/or Investigator's report without both parties' consent.
 During investigatory meetings, the parties will have the opportunity to take a break and confer with their advisors.
-During the Live Hearings, the advisor will be responsible for posing questions to parties and witnesses during crossexamination.
-Because the advisor will review personally identifiable information from the Complainant's and Respondent's education records, the parties and witnesses who are students may need to consent in writing to the disclosure of this information to the advisor in accordance with the Family Educational Rights and Privacy Act (FERPA), 20 USC § 1232g; 34 CFR Part 99).
+During the Live Hearings, the advisor will be responsible for posing questions to parties and witnesses during cross-examination.
+Because the advisor will review personally identifiable information from the Complainant's and Respondent's education records, the parties and witnesses who are students may need to consent to the disclosure of this information to the advisor in accordance with the Family Educational Rights and Privacy Act (FERPA), 20 USC § 1232g; 34 CFR Part 99).
 The consent would specify that the information may only be used for purposes of the grievance process and cannot be further disclosed.
+FERPA is a federal law that protects the privacy of student education records.